Parameter Inference with Bifurcation Diagrams: Conclusion Broader Impact

 \section{Conclusion \& Broader Impact}

-We proposed a gradient-based semi-supervised approach for inferring the parameters of differential equations that produce a user-specified bifurcation diagram.
+We proposed a gradient-based approach for inferring the parameters of differential equations that produce a user-specified bifurcation diagram.
 By applying implicit layers \cite{Look2020DifferentiableLayers,Bai2019DeepModels} and the generalised Leibniz rule \cite{Flanders1973DifferentiationSign} to the geometry of the implicitly defined steady states \cite{Goldman2005CurvatureSurfaces} it is possible to use automatic differentiation methods to efficiently calculate gradients.
-We defined a bifurcation measure that uses the determinant of the state-space Jacobian as an indicator for bifurcating parameter regimes in the unsupervised term of the cost function.
+We defined a bifurcation measure that uses the determinant of the state-space Jacobian as an indicator for bifurcating parameter regimes in the eigenvalue term of the cost function.
 The gradients of the cost can be efficiently computed using automatic differentiation methods.
 The computational bottleneck is the evaluation of the state-space Jacobian determinant which limits the implementation to ordinary differential equations.

 We demonstrated our approach on models with one bifurcation parameter that can give rise to pitchforks and saddle-nodes.
-The estimated parameters form distinct clusters, allowing us to organise models in terms of topological and geometric equivalence.
-In the case of the genetic toggle switch we recovered mutual activation and inhibition regimes.
+The estimated parameters form distinct clusters, allowing us to organise models in terms of topological and geometric equivalence (Figure \ref{fig:minimal-models:results}).
+In the case of the genetic toggle switch (Figure \ref{fig:two-state-optima}) and a more complex model \cite{Grant2020InterpretationCircuit} (Figure \ref{fig:double-exclusive-optima}) we recovered mutual activation and inhibition regimes.
+In the more complex model we found a damped oscillatory regime that was not known about in the original paper.